edge-servers/immunity-docs/general/architecture.rst

-`Celery <https://docs.celeryq.dev/en/stable/index.html>`_ is a python implementation of a distributed task queue and is heavily used in OpenWISP to execute background tasks, perform network operations like monitoring checks, configuration updates, firmware upgrades and so on.
+`Celery <https://docs.celeryq.dev/en/stable/index.html>`_ is a python implementation of a distributed task queue and is heavily used in Immunity to execute background tasks, perform network operations like monitoring checks, configuration updates, firmware upgrades and so on.